Tal R: Walk Towards Hare Hill at the Victoria Miro Gallery

 Tal R’s latest series of paintings is more romantic than his previous works, which are more urban in their energy, recalling at times street art and the colourful aesthetics of graffiti.
 Many of the pieces, painted en plein air, were produced sitting before a fallen tree or a fork in the road.
 Does this symbolism point towards the beginning of a new path for the artist?
 Van Gogh moved out to Arles to find inspiration in the rural simplicity of the countryside.
 Tal R’s choice to find new inspiration in nature may signify a new and most productive, as well as beautiful output from the Danish artist.

-Walk Towards Hare Hill is showing at the Victoria Miro Gallery from 13th March to 17th April 2014, for further information visit here.
+Walk Towards Hare Hill is at the Victoria Miro Gallery from 13th March until 17th April 2014.
+For further information visit the gallery’s website here.